A suspected bomb discovered in Brighton is being examined by experts today as part of a national terror alert.

 The package, which was discovered at an army recruitment office, sparked a major alert which closed a large section of the city centre with hundreds of people evacuated from shops and offices.

-Counter-terrorism police and ministry of defence bomb disposal experts were called out after the package was discovered at the army careers turn to page 5 office in Queen’s Road at 10am yesterday.
+Counter-terrorism police and ministry of defence bomb disposal experts were called out after the package was discovered at the army careers office in Queen’s Road at 10am yesterday.

 The discovery of the package and others at locations across the UK prompted Prime Minister David Cameron to chair a meeting of the Government's Cobra emergencies committee.